th3w1zard1/Andastra/docs/module_resource_types_reverse_engineering.md

     - **Save file loading**: Save files are loaded via `FUN_00409460` → `FUN_00408e90` → `FUN_00406b20` which registers files in the resource table, but RES files themselves are loaded via direct file I/O (swkotor.exe: `FUN_004b8300` line 136-155 loads "savenfo.res" directly via `FUN_00411260` which is a GFF loader, not a resource system call)
     - **Direct file I/O**: RES files from save files are accessed directly from the save file path, bypassing `FUN_00407230` entirely
   - **Module vs Save Priority**: ❌ **Module RES files will be IGNORED** - RES files are loaded directly from save files via hardcoded paths, not through the resource system.
 Module RES files cannot override save file RES files because the RES loader bypasses the resource system.
+  - **Priority vs Override/Patch.erf**: ❌ **Override/Patch.erf RES files are IGNORED** - RES files in override or patch.erf will NOT override save file RES files because the RES loader bypasses the resource system entirely.
+Only RES files in save files are loaded.

 - **KEY/BIF**: Not registered in resource type registry - cannot be packed as resources